BurroughsHighCS/Curriculum/FinalPrep/README.md

 ## April 30 - May 3 (Mon - Thur)
 ### Arrays and ArrayLists
 This is the longest review section, but I expect this to be the most frequent topic you encounter on the AP Exam.
-I think some of the following topics are less critical in this section.
+We use Arrays and Lists **all the time**.

 The concepts in this section will probably factor into **over 50%** of the exam's questions.